wechange-eg/wordpress-plugin/readme.md

 WECHANGE COLLECTION
 ===================

-WECHANGE works very well with Wordpress CMS.
-Usually the homepage and all informational pages are powered by Wordpress.
-Therefor we recommend to run Wordpress in a subdirectory (e.g. wechange.de/cms).
+WECHANGE works very well with WordPress CMS.
+Usually the homepage and all informational pages are powered by WordPress.
+Therefor we recommend to run WordPress in a subdirectory (e.g. wechange.de/cms).
 We usually use the Divi theme but of course you're free to choose.

-In order to integrate WECHANGE data into Wordpress pages, you can
+In order to integrate WECHANGE data into WordPress pages, you can

 - install our projects shortcode plugin: https://github.com/wechange-eg/wordpress-plugin (see below)
 - reuse and adapt our code snippets at https://gist.github.com/simonline/f3ded7504701ce0594992184b6729246
-- make use of our API directly within your Javascript code or custom Wordpress plugin: https://wechange.de/swagger/
+- make use of our API directly within your Javascript code or custom WordPress plugin: https://wechange.de/swagger/

-## Wechange-Wordpress-Plugin
+## Wechange-WordPress-Plugin
 This plugin combines some nice utilities to integrate WECHANGE with your WordPress site and introduces a shortcode to display projects (and/or groups) from a WECHANGE platform.

 Currently there is: